 +39 06 5327 3887

-Although I live around the corner from Lo’Steria, it took me years to finally try this restaurant and I have to say it exceeded all my expectations.
-The dishes here are slightly modernized and use locally sourced ingredients: the pecorino comes from Tuscia in northern Lazio, lending it an intriguing and delicate flavor that has a hint of sweetness, creating an exceptionally harmonious plate of pasta with nuances that aren’t present in most others.
+Although I live around the corner from Lo’Steria, it took me years to try this restaurant and now it’s one of my absolute favorites in Rome.
+The dishes here use excellent locally-sourced ingredients: the pecorino comes from the Tuscia countryside in northern Lazio, lending it an intriguing and delicate flavor that has a hint of sweetness, creating an exceptionally harmonious plate of pasta with nuances that aren’t present in most others.
+Lo’Steria also always has intriguing daily specials with seasonal vegetables like fava beans and artichokes.

 Via dei Prati della Farnesina, 61, 00135 Roma RM